Industry Analysis Framework: The 5-Forces Method for Market Assessment

 Technology changes fast too.
 What was true about substitutes in 2023 might not apply in 2026.
 Check for new apps or services that could replace your offering.
 So how do you keep your review current without starting over every month?

-KPMG research shows that companies using data older than 18 months make 34% more planned errors.
+Companies using old data make more planning errors.
 Update your industry review business plan data regularly.

 Don't Ignore Substitute Threats